-The Airport Authority’s sustainable design guidelines are used to ensure all new facilities incorporate energy efficiency, water efficiency and environmental management into building design.
+The Airport Authority’s sustainable design guidelines are used to ensure all major facilities on Sea Island incorporate energy efficiency, water efficiency and environmental management into building design.
 All airport facility permits are subject to an environmental review under the Airport Authority’s environmental assessment program.
-In 2013, all 151 facility permit applications received were reviewed by the Environment Department for environmental issues.
+In 2013, all 151 facility permit applications received were reviewed by the Environment department for environmental issues.

-As part of our ongoing water quality assessment, we sample airport water to monitor for total suspended solids and turbidity in runoff from construction sites, groundwater cooling system outfall and to ensure the successful containment of de-icing fluid.
-In 2012, Airport Authority technicians collected 450 water samples, of which 220 were checked specifically for de-icing fluid containment.
+As part of our ongoing water quality assessment, the Airport Authority samples airport water to monitor for impacts from construction sites, groundwater cooling system outfall and to ensure the successful containment of de-icing fluid.
+In 2013, Airport Authority technicians collected 600 water samples, of which 280 were checked specifically for de-icing fluid contamination.
 Only one sample exceeded the Canadian Glycol Guideline limit of 100 parts per million.
 While our target for glycol exceedances is zero, the 2013 results still demonstrates effective minimization of airport-related pollutants.